 Water

-s clean and dry.
+Make sure whatever container you choose to pickle in is clean and dry.
 First slice the pickling cucumbers in half lengthwise and then slice each half in half lengthwise creating a traditional spear shape of a pickle.

-your jar add the first 9 ingredients which are all of the spices for the pickling process needed however there are other things you can add to your pickles depending upon how you like them.
+Into your jar add the first 9 ingredients which are all of the spices for the pickling process needed however there are other things you can add to your pickles depending upon how you like them.
 My recipe makes a spicy, garlicky pickle but if you prefer something sweet add a a few pinches of sugar and a few cloves instead of the garlic, Tony's and Tabasco.

 Next add your speared pickling cucumbers.
 Pack as many as you can into the jar.

-e jar of pickles and spices half way with white vinegar, and then fill the rest of the jar with water.
+Fill the jar of pickles and spices half way with white vinegar, and then fill the rest of the jar with water.
 Close the jar lid tightly and shake up so the spices and vinegar distribute all throughout the jar.
 Refrigerate for at least 24 hours until tasting.
 I find that my pickles are

-ady to eat after 24 hours but are the best after 3-4 days.
+ready to eat after 24 hours but are the best after 3-4 days.

-ant to buy pre-made pickles again!
+Try out this easy and affordable method and you may never want to buy pre-made pickles again!
 For the okra lovers out there I also have a pickled okra recipe which is exactly the same as my pickle recipe but without the dill.
 Keep all of these spices and the vinegar as staples in your kitchen, collect a few pickle jars, and pick up fresh cucumbers once a month to have a constant supply of your very own pickles.

 Keep the pickles and okra refrigerated and enjoy within 2 weeks!